Edward-126/template-next/README.md

 # Next.js Template by Thilina Rathnayaka (A.K.A Edward Hyde)

-This Next.js template, created by Thilina Rathnayaka, is designed to kickstart your Next.js projects with essential dependencies and a modern foundation for building web applications using TypeScript.
+This Next.js template, created by Thilina, is designed to kickstart your Next.js projects with essential dependencies and a modern foundation for building web applications using TypeScript.
 It has been updated to use the `/src/app` directory structure for better organization.

 ## Features